Large sieve inequalities for exceptional Maass forms and the greatest prime factor of $n^2+1$

-To obtain our Type I information from \cref{prop:type-I}, we improve the computations of de la Bret\`eche--Drappeau \cite[\S 8]{de2020niveau} (based in turn on Duke--Friedlander--Iwaniec \cite{duke1995equidistribution}) using our large sieve inequality for exponential phases, \cref{thm:large-sieve-expo-phases}.
-This is nearly enough to remove the dependency on Selberg's eigenvalue conjecture in the relevant Type I ranges, as illustrated in \cref{fig:arithm-info} (left).
+where $\varrho$ is a solution to $\varrho^2 \equiv -1 \pmod{d}$; compare these to \cref{eq:sum-of-kloosterman}.
+Since the sequence $(e(\tfrac{k\varrho}{d}))_{k \sim D}$ depends on the level $d$ and its length is as large as the level, the large sieve inequality for general sequences from \cref{thm:large-sieve-general} cannot produce any savings in the $X^\theta$-aspect for this sequence.
+However, our large sieve inequality for exponential phases from \cref{thm:large-sieve-expo-phases} will save a factor of $D^{\theta/2}$, which follows through to the sieve computations.
+This improves the results of de la Bret\`eche--Drappeau \cite[\S 8]{de2020niveau}, based in turn on Duke--Friedlander--Iwaniec \cite{duke1995equidistribution}, and is nearly enough to remove the dependency on Selberg's eigenvalue conjecture in the relevant Type I ranges, as illustrated in \cref{fig:arithm-info} (left).

-For the Type II information, we follow Merikoski's arrangement of exponential sums, which relies on bounding trilinear forms of Kloosterman sums as in \cref{eq:sum-of-kloosterman}; this argument cannot fully exploit the averaging over the ``level'' variable $r$, since both sequences $(a_m)$ and $(b_n)$ depend on $r$.
-However, using our large sieve inequalities, we can leverage the fact that $(a_m)$ happen to be exponential-phase sequences as in \cref{thm:large-sieve-expo-phases}, while $(b_n)$ are roughly of the form in \cref{thm:large-sieve-dispersion-coeffs}.
-The second maximum inside the $X$-factor from \cref{eq:disp-X-range}, combined with different ways of applying Cauchy--Schwarz (i.e., keeping the sum over $h$ inside or outside), lead to three admissible Type II ranges, all gathered in \cref{prop:type-II}.
-This is also reflected in the blue polygonal line from \cref{fig:arithm-info} (right).
+Following Merikoski \cite{merikoski2023largest}, the Type II sums can be treated similarly using an additional Cauchy--Schwarz step.
+Once again, this leads to trilinear forms of Kloosterman sums as in \cref{eq:sum-of-kloosterman}, where both sequences $(a_m)$ and $(b_n)$ depend on the level.
+Using our large sieve inequalities, we can leverage the fact that $(a_m)$ happen to be exponential phases as in \cref{thm:large-sieve-expo-phases}, while $(b_n)$ have the shape in \cref{thm:large-sieve-dispersion-coeffs} (if the sum over $h$ is kept inside the Cauchy--Schwarz step).
+This ultimately produces three admissible Type II ranges, all gathered in \cref{prop:type-II} and illustrated in \cref{fig:arithm-info} (right).

 By carefully plugging in these Type I and II estimates into Merikoski’s Harman sieve computations, which require the numerical calculation of multidimensional integrals, we deduce \cref{thm:appl-greatest-prime}.